|What can I learn from this page?||How to use ratings in performance reviews|

 Despite decades of research on the pros and cons of using quantitative ratings as a foundational component of performance management, the debate continues: Should we use ratings or not for reviewing and developing our people?
+This article will review that very question, if you plan to use a rating scale and need help selecting the right one, we have rating scale recommendations in this article.

 - The design of performance management processes and the decision to use or avoid performance ratings depend on a company’s needs and culture